 The best way to store the crumble is in the fridge.
 Place it in an airtight container to keep it fresh for up to 3 days!

-I hope you enjoy the process of making this classic comfort food as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this delicious crumble as much as you enjoy eating it! 🙂

 Bon appétit! / Afiyet Olsun!